yosemitebandit/vebsite/content/notes/learning-kicad.md

   * create a schematic and add components, creating components when necessary
   * annotate components (giving them numbers like `R1`, `C3`),
   * ERC..
-  * select footprints for each component (a change from EAGLE that I like), making footprints where necessary
+  * associate components -- select footprints for each component (a change from EAGLE that I like), making footprints where necessary
   * make a netlist
   * make a PCB, reading the netlist
   * debug rule check..